Trying hard to save on your income?

 True, Mr MMT had quite a nasty shock when he saw the damage.
 But after some research, he discovered that we can do a self-repair job by using a simple household tool –a hairdryer.

 After we watched how a dented fender could be repaired on YouTube, we decided to give it a try.
 After 10 minutes’ effort, it worked!
 The dent’s gone.
-The only evidence is hairline paint cracks and a mark where some of the paint had flaked off.
+The only signs are hairline paint cracks and a mark where some of the paint had flaked off.

 Our savings: $300